riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/README.md

 **Professional Implications:**

-The project demonstrates expertise appropriate for:
+This  demonstrates expertise appropriate for:

 - Senior-level design engineering roles at semiconductor companies
 - Advanced academic research in VLSI and semiconductor design